-Just as with variables, pointers and references, objects can also be declared constant.
+Just as with variables, pointers, and references, objects can also be declared constant.
 Take the following class as an example.

 '''

 class MyClass

 {

+public:

-public: int x;
+int x;

 void setX(int a) { x = a; }

 };

 '''

 A constant object of this class cannot be reassigned to another instance.

-The constness of an object also affects its fields and prevent them from being changed.
+The 'const'-ness of an object also affects its fields and prevents them from being changed.